 Trade log: Lithium carbonate min 99.5% Li2CO3 battery grade, spot prices cif China, Japan & Korea

-The Lithium carbonate min 99.5% Li2CO3 battery grade, spot prices cif China, Japan & Korea trade log including trades, bids, offers and assessments reported to Fastmarkets.
+The Lithium carbonate min 99.5% Li2CO3 battery grade, spot prices cif China, Japan & Korea trade log including business, bids, offers and assessments reported to Fastmarkets.

 Fastmarkets publishes trades logs for its key price assessments and indices to bring more transparency into the markets it covers and the pricing process it applies.